patrovite/Course_Generator/doc/en/md/08-Use.md

 Enter the time zone (1 for France).

 Once the setting is completed, press "Ok" to validate.
-If you have chosen to take into account the night effect, you will see that the "Time" column shows a blue background during the night and green periods during the daytime periods.
+If you have chosen to take into account the night effect, you will see that :

+* the "Time" column shows a blue background during the night and green periods during the daytime periods.
+* on the map the areas traveled at night have a highlighted plot.

 ## Set the speed/slope curve